prajwalgurnule/Naukri-Sahayak/README.md

 ✅ **Personalized Experiences**: Customize sessions based on job roles and industries.
 ✅ **Experience-Based Questions**: Tailored question sets depending on the user's expertise.
 ✅ **Detailed Feedback**: Comprehensive performance reports with actionable insights.
 ✅ **Vast Question Bank**: Access diverse interview questions across various fields.
+✅ **Confidence Model with Webcam**: Analyze non-verbal cues such as facial expressions, eye contact, and posture through your webcam to gauge confidence levels.
 ✅ **Performance Grading**: Get an overall grade after each session for quick evaluation.
 ✅ **Recent Sessions**: Review your latest interviews directly from the homepage.

 ---
+##🌟 Why Choose Naukri Sahayak?
+🚀 **AI-Powered Precision**: Leverage cutting-edge AI to simulate real interview experiences.
+📈 **Continuous Improvement**: Identify your weaknesses and work on them with actionable feedback.
+🌍 **Diverse Question Bank**: Prepare for any role with questions across industries and levels of experience.
+💼 **Career Growth**: Boost your confidence and enhance your chances of success in job interviews.

 ## 🛠️ **Getting Started**